ifellows/salt/salt_website/src/content/docs/getting-started/what-is-salt.md

 ---
 title: What is SALT?
-description: An introduction to System Assisted Link Tracing — the sampling methodology and the software platform.
+description: An introduction to System Assisted Link Tracing, the sampling methodology and the software platform.
 ---

 SALT (System Assisted Link Tracing) is a platform for running **continuous, facility-based link-tracing surveys**.
-It is designed to replace — or complement — the periodic Bio-Behavioral Surveys (BBS) that are the current standard for monitoring key populations (KP) in HIV response programs.
+It is designed to replace, or complement, the periodic Bio-Behavioral Surveys (BBS) that are the current standard for monitoring key populations (KP) in HIV response programs.

 ## The problem with periodic surveys